Dr. Gary Tanchak, D.C.

 Other causes of upper back pain include:

-• Muscle overuse: When you overuse your back muscle repeating the same activity (such as baseball pitching), you may strain the muscle, cause it to tighten, or cause irritation.
+• Muscle overuse: When you overuse your back muscle by repeating the same activity (such as baseball pitching), you may strain the muscle, cause it to tighten, or cause irritation.

-• A herniated disc may cause upper back pain too.
+• A herniated disc may cause upper back pain, too.

 • It may be scoliosis, fibromyalgia, spinal deformity, or problematic kyphosis.